 We understand things happen.
-Boulderthon™ has a flexible cancellation policy.
+Boulderthon® has a flexible cancellation policy.

-Registered runners may request a full-refund of their paid fee up to 60 days prior to the event.
-No refunds will be granted in the final 60 days before the event.
+Runners who registered after October 11th, 2020 may request a full-refund of their paid fee up to 2 months days prior to their registered event date.
+No refunds will be granted in the final 2 months preceding their event date.
 Please contact us about refunds at email@example.com.

 Can I transfer my registration to another person if I cannot participate?

 Yes, as long as it is at least 14 days prior to Race Day.
 See above.